privacera/paig/backend/paig/alembic_db/README.md

 # Paig Database Setup
-Paig Opensource Supports database setup and migration using Alembic.
+Paig Supports database setup and migration using Alembic.
-Paig Opensource provides the ability for users to set up various database types like Postgres, MySQL, SQLite, etc.
+Paig provides the ability for users to set up various database types like Postgres, MySQL, SQLite, etc.

 ## Contents
 - [How to Setup Database Configuration](#setup_configure)